Art public Montréal

 A masterpiece of Gothic Revival architecture, Notre-Dame Basilica was built between 1824 and 1829.
 The magnificent interior in wood and the boldly modern design of the Notre-Dame-du-Sacré-Coeur Chapel, captivate hundreds of thousands of visitors each year.
 Paintings, sculptures, and stained-glass windows illustrate biblical passages as well as 350 years of parish history.
 The immersive light and sound show experience AURA takes you through an exploration of an unexpected and stunning universe.

 On the very spot where the city was founded, this museum tells the archeological story of Montréal from the 14th century to today.
 Pointe-à-Callière, the birthplace of Montréal and a National Historic Site, offers visitors the opportunity to explore an original underground circuit leading through archaeological excavations starting with Indigenous settlements.
 At the start of their visit, an immersive multimedia show presents a high-speed view of the city’s history, the remains come to life and the count down begins!
 For Montréal’s 375th anniversary in 2017, the Museum restored the Collector Sewer, the first of its kind to be built in Canada, which provides an underground connection between the Fort Ville-Marie Pavilion and the main building.

 © Pointe-a-Calliere, Caroline Bergeron

 Spread out beneath the downtown core are 33 km of connecting passageways, plazas and meeting places: Montréal’s underground city.

 Some 500,000 people use this extensive pedestrian network every day.
 It is home to about 2,000 retail outlets and 200 restaurants.
-The network also connects to 10 major hotels, museums, concert halls, university campuses, eight métro stations as well as train and bus stations.
+The network also connects to 10 major hotels, museums, concert halls, university campuses, 8 metro stations as well as train and bus stations.

 The Montréal Museum of Fine Arts